substance/chef-tutorial/004-LiveEditing.md

 attr_reader :sub_resources
 ```

-Now we provide place to store references to sub-resources.
+We provided place to store references to sub-resources.

 ### Add this at the top of the file: